 Perched on a cliff 200 feet above the mouth of the Columbia River, the Lewis & Clark Interpretive Center tells the story of the Corps of Discovery’s journey, focusing particularly on their Pacific Coast stay.
-It’s a wonderful stop for families, with interactive exhibits that let children try to pack a canoe without tipping it, follow a treasure hunt and check out what the Corps had for its inaugural meal (hint: it was served on china) to what it ate during the rainy winter at Fort Clatsop (roots and sometimes dog figured into the menu.)
+It’s a wonderful stop for families with interactive exhibits.
+Children can try to pack a canoe without tipping it, follow a treasure hunt, and check out what the Corps ate on their journey.

-During winter and spring, trained volunteers come to the center to help visitors spot passing Gray whales on their migration.
+During winter and spring, trained volunteers come to the center to help visitors spot migrating Gray Whales.
 You can also learn about the nearby North Head and Cape Disappointment Lighthouses.
-Cape Disappointment Lighthouse is the oldest operating lighthouse on the West Coast.
+The Cape Disappointment Lighthouse is the oldest operating lighthouse on the West Coast.
 The lighthouses both function to protect mariners from the rough and ever-changing Columbia River Bar in the treacherous area known as the Graveyard of the Pacific.

 Hours & Fees

-In 1788, while in search of the Columbia River, English Captain John Meares missed the passage over the river bar and named the nearby headland Cape Disappointment for his failure in finding the river.
-In 1792, American Captain Robert Gray successfully crossed the river bar and named the river “Columbia” after his ship, the Columbia Rediviva.
-Only a few years later, in 1805, the Lewis and Clark Expedition arrived at Cape Disappointment
+In 1788, while in search of the Columbia River, English Captain John Meares missed the passage over the river bar.
+He named the nearby headland Cape Disappointment for his failure in finding the river.
+In 1792, American Captain Robert Gray successfully crossed the river bar.
+He named the river “Columbia” after his ship, the Columbia Rediviva.
+Only a few years later, in 1805, the Lewis and Clark Expedition arrived at Cape Disappointment.

 The installation was expanded to become Fort Canby in 1875.
 The fort was named after General Edward Canby, who was killed in the Modoc Indian War.
-Later Fort Canby became part of the three fort Columbia River harbor defenses as a sub post of Fort Stevens along with Fort Columbia The fort continued to be improved until the end of World War II.
-Gun batteries still sit at the top the park, which has returned to its name of Cape Disappointment.
+Later Fort Canby became part of the three fort Columbia River harbor defense as a sub-post of Fort Stevens along with Fort Columbia.
+The fort continued to be improved until the end of World War II.
+Gun batteries still sit at the top the park.